maxkferg/meteor-facebook-collections/README.md

 ###.getCollection(path,fields,maxItems)

 Return an empty collection that will be filled with Facebook friends<br/>
 Generic version of the previous functions.
-Experimental.
+Experimental.<br/>
 @path: A path on the Facebook graph "/me/albums/" or "/katy/photos/<br/>
 @fields: A list of fields to be requested<br/>
 @maxItems: The maximum number of friends to be added to the collection<br/>